David D. Kirkpatrick: Professional career

-He started in the media group at The New York Times in June 2000.
+In the interim, his reporting career began in the media group at The New York Times in June 2000.
 During the United States presidential election of 2004, he was assigned to create a "conservative beat" for The New York Times, with a special focus on religious conservatives.
 The assignment raised eyebrows among some on the right because of the newspaper's liberal reputation and editorials.